fbpx

 • After birth, if the mother is unmarried at the time of the birth but later marries the child’s father, paternity can be established when applying for the marriage license.

-• After birth, the paternity can be determined by a judge or court, with or without a genetic test.
+• After birth, paternity can be determined by a judge or court, with or without a genetic test.

 • After birth, paternity can also be determined through a support order, with evidence of paternity determined through a genetic test.
 If it is determined that the alleged father is, in fact, the child’s biological father, an Administrative Order of Paternity will be issued, establishing paternity in a legally enforceable manner.